Frac sand mining industry booms in western Wisconsin

 The health risks of silica dust

-Wisconsin Public Television’s Here and Now visits sand mines in Menomonie and Maiden Rock and talk with Crispin Pierce, a professor of environmental public health at UW-Eau Claire, about the potential health risks from silica dust exposure.
+On Wisconsin Public Television: Here and Now visited sand mines in Menomonie and Maiden Rock and talked with Crispin Pierce, a professor of environmental public health at UW-Eau Claire, about the potential health risks from silica dust exposure.

 The demand for sand